Potential for Good and Evil (The Hard Start & Potential Relay)

 Some hard start manufactures wire the coil on the potential between start and common and some wire it between start and run.
 You will find that most OEM’s wire between start and common but this does not mean that wiring between start and run is bad… it just needs to be designed correctly for that purpose (Kickstart does it this way for example).

 A properly sized start capacitor and potential relay are not BAD for a compressor, they just must be sized and installed correctly and there are some cases where they are more likely to be useful that others.
+When in doubt a factory start capacitor and potential relay is the best and safest bet.

 Cases where they may be very useful useful